CHLSS

 Orientation

-There are two steps you must complete to start your process of fostering or adopting kids in Minnesota foster care: a two-hour orientation and a two-day class.
-Many families find it helpful to attend the orientation first because it provides an overview of the process and addresses details such as children served, timelines, fees (spoiler: there are practically none), licensing requirements, etc. Orientations are held twice monthly, once in-person and once online via webinar.
+There are two steps you must complete to start your process of fostering or adopting kids in Minnesota foster care: a two-hour Foster Care & Adoption Orientation and a multi-day Foster Care & Adoption Education class.
+For our multi-day class, we have in-person and online options, we also have classes that can be completed in two days or over three days with fewer hours per day.
+Many families find it helpful to attend the orientation first because it provides an overview of the process and addresses details such as children served, timelines, fees (spoiler: there are practically none), licensing requirements, etc.

-Register for a Foster Care Adoption Orientation Class
+Register Here: Foster Care & Adoption Orientation Class

 Foster Care & Adoption Education Class

-Another early step is attending our two-day Foster Care & Adoption Education Classes.
-These classes (16 hours total) will familiarize you with the children in foster care—including those waiting to be adopted—the needs they commonly have, and the foster care and adoption process.
+Another early step is attending our Foster Care & Adoption Education Classes.
+These classes will familiarize you with the children in foster care—including those waiting to be adopted—the needs they commonly have, and the foster care and adoption process.
 You will also have the opportunity to listen to panels of adoptive parents and waiting or adopted teens.

-Register for a Foster Care & Adoption Education Class
+Register Here: Foster Care & Adoption Education Class

 Normalcy and Reasonable and Prudent Parent Standard Training